LT-Intro-To-AI-SY2425/a1-intro-to-python-NoahDons/a1_writeup.md

 3. What are some things that you learned through this assignment?
 Ive learned the basics of how to create some of the most commnly used functions such as while loops, for loops, if statements, and more.
-I also learned a bit about a new approach to solving problems te python way sinstead of the java way.
+I also learned a bit about a new approach to solving problems the python way instead of the java way.